paul-bd/Hello-World/PET_detection.md

 ---
-title: Detection
+title: Detection and Segmentation in a large cohort of DLBCL
 subtitle: 18F-FDG
 ---

-#MIP
+## Objective
+Aim of the present study is to evaluate the performance of a deep convolutional neural networks to detect and segment PET abnormalities in a large population of DLBCL.

 ## Material & Methods
-Dataset was splitted into a training (373 patients), a validation (92 patients) and a testing (93 patients) cohort A U-net was trained with a custom loss function taking into accound the spectral hierarchy of PET images
+Dataset was splitted into a training (373 patients), a validation (92 patients) and a testing (93 patients) cohort A U-net was trained with a custom loss function taking into accound the spectral hierarchy of PET images.

+Main metrics were
+ - For the detection task : Sensitivity, PPV at the lesion levels.
+Sensitivity, Specificity, PPV, NPV at the voxel level
+ - For the segmentation task : the Dice similarity coefficient (DSC)

 ## Results per patient
 BLUE BOUNDING BOXES are False Negatives
 RED BOUNDING BOXES are False Positives